edevost/foxmask/README.md

 2. **Folder permissions**

-Secondly, you have to modify permissions of two folders: 1) the shared folder (named `sf_vagrant`, located on the `/media` folder) and another folder located at the guest OS root (named `/vagrant`).
+Secondly, you have to modify permissions of two folders: 1) the shared folder (named `sf_vagrant`, located on the `/media` folder) and another folder located at the root of the guest OS (named `vagrant`).
 Type the following command lines on the Ubuntu shell:

 ```bash
 sudo usermod -aG vboxsf vagrant